briancrink/accessedu/documentation/addendum/adherence.md

-I have thought over the education reform throughout my time in university — how to divert generations of curious learners away from the diploma delusion derived from the leaders in business in the late 1880's.
+I have thought over the education reform throughout my time in university — how to divert generations of curious learners away from the diploma delusion derived from the business leaders of the late 1880's.

 I simply can't shake the inner thoughts that someone is going to disrupt the American Education System in the next few years for better or for worse.